NetworkBlockDevice/nbd/doc/proto.md

     If an error occurs, the server SHOULD set the appropriate error code in the error field of an error chunk.
-However, if the error does not involve invalid usage (such as a request beyond the bounds of the file), a server MAY reply with a single block status descriptor with *length* matching the requested length, rather than reporting the error; in this case the context MAY mandate the status returned.
+However, if the error does not involve invalid usage (such as a request beyond the bounds of the export), a server MAY reply with a single block status descriptor with *length* matching the requested length, rather than reporting the error; in this case the context MAY mandate the status returned.

     A client MAY initiate a hard disconnect if it detects that the server has sent an invalid chunk.
 The server SHOULD return